 By drawing young people with similar commitment, we have seen friendships grow and thrive which have led to creating a conducive environment to help return the young people in the SDA Church.
-Such friendships have sometimes resulted in a number of young people marry amongst themselves.
-IMPACT has also brought young people from all walks of life, cultures, countries and continents.
-The calibre of missionaries in IMPACT comprises the very privileged, educated and not so educated, and this has led to skills and knowledge transfer.
+Such friendships have sometimes resulted in a number of young reward, at times in difficult places where their lives have been threatened.